29039/29039s-useful-stuff/m365-sharepoint-online-set-parserdisabled.md

 Script 2 - Prerequisites installation stage 2 (Run as Admin):

-    #pre-requisite installation stage 2 (Run as Sdmin)
+    #Prerequisites installation stage 2 (Run as Admin)
     #https://pnp.github.io/cli-microsoft365/user-guide/installing-cli/
     nvs add lts
     nvs use lts
     npm install -g @pnp/cli-microsoft365

 Script 3 - Change the ParserDisabled to true (No need to run as Admin):
+(Make sure you update the $SiteURL and $SiteList as applicable)

-    #Actually use the Microsoft 365 CLI to change ParserDisabled (no admin needed)
+    #Actually use the Microsoft 365 CLI to change ParserDisabled to true (No need to run as Admin)
     #vars
     $SiteURL = "https://contoso.sharepoint.com"
     $SiteList = "Documents"